 Other feelings she might be dealing with are loneliness, abandonment, loss of identity, and lack of self-esteem.
 You name the emotion and if she is not feeling it now, there is a good chance she will feel it later.

 For example – I did not hit the “anger” stage until six months after Joe died.
 It was just one of those days where every little thing went wrong.
 I slammed my car door every chance I got while saying more than a few unpleasant things to Joe.
 Luckily, my 2004 Saturn Ion survived the abuse.

 Letting her deal with grief is not only healthy but a positive and productive step in the recovery process.

-Maybe suddenly or maybe over months or years but the poison those negative emotions cause, will slowly eat away at her mental and physical wellbeing.
+Maybe suddenly or maybe over months of years but the poison those negative emotions cause will slowly eat away at her mental and physical wellbeing.

 Sudden widowhood is a nightmarish journey some of us must take while traveling life’s highway.
 It is not fun but it is a learning and growing experience.
 Once she gets through this journey she will be a better employee.